KSP-2000/Fit4JobRole/README.md

-# Fit4JobRole – Resume-Based Job Role Matcher
+# Fit4JobRole – Get Matched to the Right Job

 **Fit4JobRole** is a smart, resume-based job finder that helps users match their resume skills with real-time job descriptions from sources like **Microsoft Careers**, **Naukri.com**.